mnaoumov/obsidian-external-rename-handler/README.md

 # External Rename Handler

-This is a plugin for [Obsidian](https://obsidian.md/) that Handles renames made outside of Obsidian.
+This is a plugin for [Obsidian](https://obsidian.md/) that handles renames made outside of Obsidian.

+By default, Obsidian will not handle renames made outside of Obsidian.
+It treats them as pair of `create`/`delete` events.

+This plugin handles renames made outside of Obsidian by treating them as a single `rename` event.

 ## Installation